ucloud/uai-sdk/examples/tensorflow/inference/object-detect/README.md

 1. load\_model(self), which loads the given object detection model.

 2. execute(self, data, batch_size), which handles the inference requests.
-The django server will invoke MnistModel->execute when it receive requests.
+The django server will invoke ObjectDetectModel->execute when it receive requests.
 It will process the input 'data' array one by one which load the image from data[x] and invokes object detect to generate the result list.

 ### Define the Config File
 We need to provide the config file to tell the UAI Inference system to get the basic information to load the ObjectDetectModel.
 The config file should include following info: